When it is time to raise money from professional investors, it is time to seek professional advice

 "The most important rule of raising money privately: Look for a market of one.
 You only need one investor to say yes, so it’s best to ignore the other thirty who say ‘no.’"Ben Horowitz, Co-Founder of Andreessen Horowitz

 One of the most critical aspects of any capital raise is finding the right investors.
-We help entrepreneurs find and target investors using AI, large volumes of publicly available and premium private capital market data, and a global network of market participants.
+We help entrepreneurs target prospective investors using AI and large volumes of publicly available and premium private capital market data

 Integro builds and maintains relationships with investors, bankers, and corporate executives in Silicon Valley and throughout Europe, built over more than a decade of broad experience in the finance and technology sectors.
 We utilise our relationships to match entrepreneurs not just with capital, but with investors who represent non-financial strategic value as well.
 We prefer to source capital for our clients through our rolodex of first degree connections when possible.

 We combine our capabilities in advanced analytics in conjunction with access to vast funding and investor data to help partners source prospective investors.
 In short, we are able to predict the investors that are most likely to invest in a given business and rank those investors in terms of fit with contact information.
 Our proprietary algorithms can be fully customised to the attributes desired and of importance for each individual client.
 If desired, we will assist in outreach to high quality prospective investors.

 A pitch deck is often a company’s first impression with a potential investor.
 We help clients present their businesses in a way that communicates value through minimalist visual design, rock solid financial modeling, and concise storytelling

 Time is Money